Efficient algorithms for implementing incremental proximal-point methods: Introduction

-which can be interpreted as "minimize a linear approximation of $f$, but stay close to $\vx_t$".
-The step-size $\eta$ balances these two opposing forces.
-A different approach is using the cost directly instead of its linear approximation:
+meaning "minimize a linear approximation of $f$, but stay close to $\vx_t$".
+A different approach is using the cost directly instead of its linear approximation via the well-known \emph{proximal operator} \cite{moreau_prox_1, moreau_prox_2}:

-where $\prox_{\eta f}$ is the well-known \emph{proximal operator}, which dates back to \citet{moreau_prox_1, moreau_prox_2}.
-In theory, the computational step above exploits the entire cost function, instead of just its slope, and thus intuitively has the potential to produce improved results.
-The idea is not new, and dates back to the first proximal iteration algorithm of \cite{proxpt_martinet}, which was designed as a theoretical method for the non-incremental regime, where $f$ is the entire function being minimized.
+The idea is not new, and dates back to the first proximal iteration algorithm of \cite{proxpt_martinet}, which was designed as a theoretical method for the non-incremental regime.
 In the stochastic optimization regime this idea is known as stochastic proximal point, and in the online regime as implicit online learning.
 Of course, we do not have to use the cost itself, and $f$ in \eqref{eq:ipp} may be any approximation which is not necessarily linear.
 In line with our aim to use the same terminology for stochastic and online algorithms, we call the idea above \emph{incremental proximal iteration}.

 In the online regime, incremental proximal iteration was first proposed by \cite{Kivinen1997implicit}, and later analyzed by \cite{kulis2010implicit} where it was termed 'implicit online learning'.
-The latter paper showed similar or improved regret guarantees in comparison to regular first order methods, devised an implementation, and showed improved empirical performance on some problem classes. \citet{karampatziakis2011online} showed that proximal iteration is robust compared to first order methods when training samples need to be weighted by their importance, and recently \cite{implicit_temporal_variability} showed that proximal iteration has improved regret when the cost functions the algorithm observes have a bounded rate of change, which is termed \emph{temporal variability}.
-These examples show that using finer approximations in the online regime, we either gain improved regret guarantees, or improved robustness.
+Follow-up, such as \cite{karampatziakis2011online, implicit_temporal_variability}, showed improved regret guarantees and robustness in various settings.